-Revenue Team: Organizations can expand their RevOps capabilities beyond just a few GTM functional leaders to include a single full-time person tasked with capturing and sharing process goals and metrics.
+Revenue Team: Organizations can expand their RevOps capabilities beyond just a few go-to-market (GTM) functional leaders to include a single full-time person tasked with capturing and sharing process goals and metrics.
 Titles for this role include RevOps Specialist, RevOps Analyst, Business Intelligence Analyst, and Revenue Accountant.

 Processes: Typically, in these settings, revenue data is siloed, undocumented, and evolving separately within each GTM team.
 When leaders realize that the teams can be accountable to each other through a RevOps discipline, magic can happen.

 Data: There may be someone in finance who can pull together a revenue report or two.
 Otherwise, revenue data typically comes from front-line managers and one or more singular sources.
 What’s more, it’s often lagging days, if not weeks, behind.
 At this level, the exercise of merging revenue data to share sales and marketing progress across departments will provide valuable, actionable insights.

 Tech Stack: Smaller companies are typically operating with entry-level CRM tools or freemium applications.
 Without upgrades to more advanced systems, functional revenue-focused capabilities often remain limited.
 What’s needed for a solid RevOps foundation is being able to record activity and progress on all accounts and deals in one central application.
 This provides a company-wide “source of truth.”
 Keeping it centralized can be a challenge but is attainable with the correct management.